 Eat Caribbean food.
 It’s amazing.
 Jerk chicken.
 Plantain.
 Curried goat.
 Just remember to take some tissues to keep clean.
 Also, come in handy for the portaloos later.

 Meet in advance.
 If you have ever tried to meet people at an actual event you will know it’s impossible to find anyone once you are there.
 Phones no longer work.
 Phones die.
 Tubes are closed.
 You don’t know the area well.
 So to avoid frustration, meet your friends and all go together.
 And have fun!

 Tobacco Dock, Tobacco Quay, Wapping Lane, London E1W 2SF

 Friday 26th August – Sunday 28th August

-Gin seems to had a rebirth and has grown ever the more popular in recent years.
+Gin seems to have a rebirth and has grown ever more popular in recent years.
 In its second year, the London Gin Festival (GinFestival.com) returns to the capital this bank holiday weekend.
 The UK’s largest gin event!

 3. Cambridge Film Festival

 There seems something so romantic about sitting by the river, watching a film as the sun sets, this August Bank Holiday weekend.